Founded in 1971, the Genealogical Society of Vermont is dedicated

 Randolph, VT 05060-0014

-The Spring 2014 (vol 19 # 1) issue of Vermont Genealogy was mailed out in May.
+The Spring 2016 (vol 21 # 1) issue of Vermont Genealogy was mailed out in March.
 All GSV members as of Spring 2016 should receive this issue.
 Let us know if you haven't received yours.
 The Table of Contents for this issue is shown via the Publications button.
-The Fall 2014 issue is in progress.

 We are on Facebook!